 MVB believe that when dealing with children and vulnerable adults, their welfare should always be of paramount importance.
 We are committed to providing an environment where young people can learn and participate in a sport free from harassment and abuse.
 All those people working with children have a moral responsibility to safeguard and promote a child's welfare.
 This club has therefore adopted the GNAS Protection of Children and Vulnerable Adults Policy to ensure peace of mind for both adults and children.

-The entry form for the 2014 Wand shoot is available to download here
+The results for the 2014 Sheila Brown shoot are available to download here

-The entry form for the 2014 Sheila Brown is available to download here
+The results for the 2014 Wand shoot are available to download here

 The results for the Club Champs and Awards are up in the club members pages.